Costa Rica Digital Nomad Visa — 2026 Update

 With this visa, you can:

-Live and work legally in Costa Rica for 1 year, with the possibility of renewal for an additional year
+Live and work legally in Costa Rica for 1 year, with the possibility of renewal for an additional year, provided you meet minimum stay and income requirements

 Work remotely for a foreign company or international clients

-Import essential work equipment tax-free (like laptops and tech gear)
+Import essential work equipment tax-free (such as laptops and tech gear)

 Open a local bank account

-Stay exempt from local income tax during your stay
+Remain fully exempt from Costa Rican income tax on foreign-earned income during your stay

-However, this visa does not permit employment with Costa Rican companies or grant a path to permanent residency or citizenship.
+However, this visa does not permit employment with Costa Rican companies or provide a direct pathway to permanent residency or citizenship.

 Costa Rica Digital Nomad Visa Requirements

-To apply for the Costa Rica Digital Nomad Visa, you’ll need to prepare a set of required documents.
-Some are standard for most visa applications, while others are specific to Costa Rica’s program for remote workers.
+To apply for the Costa Rica Digital Nomad Visa (officially known as Estancia para Trabajadores Remotos), you’ll need to prepare a set of required documents.
+While many are standard for visa applications, others are specific to Costa Rica’s remote worker program.

 Make sure you have the following documents ready when submitting your application: